Ayusharma0698/MINIPROJECT2/README.md

  For the third story a decade data is visualised.
 The data for 2007 to 2017(latest data) is visualised using a bar chart.
 The trend is seen that whether the graph increased or decreased for the individual country.

+The tableau public link is https://public.tableau.com/profile/ayushsharma061998#!/ to view the visuakisation.